jo-ket/compact-cover-control-card/README.md

 - All positions (sun, middle, moon) are customizable at card, room, or cover level
 - Visual gradient indicates current position with blue (closed) to yellow (open) transition

+### Stop Button
+The optional `show_stop_icon` feature adds a stop button (⏹️) to each room's controls.
+When enabled:
+- A stop button appears for every room
+- Clicking the stop button halts all cover movement in that room
+- The button is visually separated from position controls with a subtle divider
+- Useful for quickly stopping covers that are in motion

+This is particularly helpful when:
+- You need to stop multiple covers at once
+- Covers are moving to an undesired position
+- Quick intervention is needed during automated movements

 ## Screenshots

 <div align="center">